archywigglestyn/The-Smokey-Powell/README.md

 The Blynk App (Look Above)

-The circuit board gerber file	(Look Above)
-I may also decide to sell them
+The circuit board gerber file	(Look Above)  Send this Zip in and order a board.
+Board dimensions are 4.5"x2.5" I may also decide to sell them

 where I have my curcuit boards made http://www.pcbunlimited.com/